akshatkavia-ai/ai-coding-assistant-4392/README.md

   - Response:
     - { "output": "AI generated text" }

-CORS is permissive for preview; restrict origins in production.

 ### 5) Regenerate OpenAPI
 The backend includes a utility to export the OpenAPI schema to interfaces/openapi.json.